 Sadly, Battle of the Five Armies fails to reach the same heights as The Lord of the Rings‘ finale The Return of the King – or even of its direct predecessors, for that matter.
 Indeed, while it’s entertaining in fits and spurts, more than any other film in the Hobbit trilogy, The Battle of the Five Armies suffers from too much CGI and not enough Bilbo.

-The Battle of the Five Armies kicks-off right where its predecessor, The Desolation of Smaug, left off: hobbit Bilbo Baggins (Martin Freeman) has awoken the dreaded Smaug (Benedict Cumberbatch) and, boy, is this chatty dragon pissed.
+The Battle of the Five Armies kicks off right where its predecessor, The Desolation of Smaug, left off: hobbit Bilbo Baggins (Martin Freeman) has awoken the dreaded Smaug (Benedict Cumberbatch), and, boy, is this chatty dragon pissed.
 As Bilbo and his Dwarven allies – including king-in-waiting Thorin (Richard Armitage) – watch on helplessly from their Lonely Mountain perch, Smaug rains fire upon nearby Lake Town.
 Wrongly imprisoned bowman Bard (Luke Evans) could save the day, if only he could escape his jail cell!

 Bard’s not the only jailbird in The Battle of the Five Armies, either; elsewhere in Middle-earth, Gandalf the Grey (Ian McKellen) remains behind bars following his disastrous encounter with franchise uber-baddie Sauron.
-This is bad news for everyone else, since Gandalf is the only person who knows about the Orc hordes heading towards the Lonely Mountain.
+This is bad news for everyone else since Gandalf is the only person who knows about the Orc hordes heading towards the Lonely Mountain.
 Unless the wily Wizard can get the word out in time, the Orcs will wipe out Bilbo, Thorin, and Bard, not to mention the nearby kingdom of Elves ruled over by chilly King Thranduil (Lee Pace).

-Given the forces arrayed against Dwarves, Elves and Men (not to mention our plucky young Hobbit) it’s clearly time for these factions to unite, however, Thorin’s increasingly unstable mental state threatens to push them towards war, instead…
+Given the forces arrayed against Dwarves, Elves, and Men (not to mention our plucky young Hobbit) it’s clearly time for these factions to unite, however, Thorin’s increasingly unstable mental state threatens to push them towards war, instead…

 If nothing else, The Battle of the Five Armies deserves props for its bold opening: starting the movie in the middle of a siege-by-dragon scenario is both unexpected and attention-grabbing.
 And if Jackson and co-writers Fran Walsh and Philippa Boyens’ decision to resolve the Smaug plotline – in theory, if not always in practice, the trilogy’s driving narrative force – within the movie’s first 15 minutes feels abrupt, it’s also admirable economical.

 This atypical briskness permeates the rest of The Battle of the Five Armies.
-If An Unexpected Journey took too long to get going, the problem this time around is that pacing is too fast.
+If An Unexpected Journey took too long to get going, the problem this time around is that the pacing is too fast.
 Once things really get going, the narrative bounces from one entertainingly-staged set piece to the next at breakneck speed, with character moments barely squeezed in-between.
-This results in a growing sense of battle fatigue, and undermines the final showdown between Thorin and Manu Bennett’s Orc baddie Azog that’s been building since the first film.
+This results in a growing sense of battle fatigue and undermines the final showdown between Thorin and Manu Bennett’s Orc baddie Azog that’s been building since the first film.

 The Battle of the Five Armies is also the biggest mainstream showcase yet for Jackson’s oddball sense of humour, for better or worse.
 If you’re a diehard Middle-earth fan, you’ll hate the numerous gags courtesy of Ryan Gage’s Alfrid Lickspittle on principle (especially once he starts to caper about in drag), however, even casual viewers will probably agree that Jackson overindulges himself in this respect.